Dates: May 23 - 24, 2024

 Emily holds a Bachelor’s Degree in Sociology from Queen’s University.
 Before joining Cambridge Forums, Emily spent ten years working as an event manager; from leading full-scope event production of gala fundraisers in Toronto, to travelling the world as a destination wedding planner, managing each event from concept to onsite execution.
 Armed with deep expertise in relationship management and event logistics, Emily looks to deliver standout participant experiences as a Forum Director.
 Outside of the office, Emily can be found scouring Spotify for new music, hosting dinner parties for her friends and family, and perfecting her golf swing.

-Built on genuine interactions and spontaneous connections, the Forum is an unparalleled opportunity for preeminent leaders in the land use planning field.
+Built on meaningful interactions and genuine connections, the Forum is the premiere gathering for preeminent leaders in the land use planning field.

 "Probably one of the best experiences for continued professional learning: format allows for excellent opportunity to interactively discuss challenging current issues, approaches for problem solving."Dana Anderson Partner MHBC Planning Ltd. Burlington